itsadityakr/awesome-windows/VS Code (Windows) - Setting Up a Global Python Virtual Environment/readme.md

-Here's the updated README with the additional information about downloading the three batch files from the repository.

----

 # 🌐 **Setting Up a Global Python Virtual Environment in Windows**

 This guide will help you create and manage a global Python virtual environment in your `C:\` directory using batch files for easy activation and package management.